Why is chimney height approval required for certain chimneys?

-Complete a Chimney Height Approval Application Form (PDF 136kb) if you wish to build a chimney.
+Complete a Chimney Height Approval Application Form (PDF 136Kb / 7 pages) if you wish to build a chimney.
 You must apply for consent first.
 If you would like a paper copy, please contact us.
 Once you have completed the application form, post or email the form back to us at the address given below.
 An application for chimney height approval must contain adequate information to enable us to carry out the necessary calculations.

 Contact the British Library to request a copy of the Secretary of State guidance note: 'HMIP Technical Guidance Note D1: Guidelines on Discharge Stack Heights for Polluting Emissions', published by HMSO, ISBN 0-11-752794-7, as this guidance note is now out of print.